Addiction therapy refers to a wide range of treatment options that address substance abuse disorders and underlying issues.

 A study published in the Addiction Science & Clinical Practice journal concluded that mindfulness-based interventions may provide clients a “skillful means” of liberating themselves from the grips of addiction.

-The use of alternative therapies should still be a secondary option to the evidence-based approaches offered through a reputable treatment program.
+The use of alternative therapies should come secondary to the evidence-based approaches offered through a reputable treatment program.

 Addiction is a complex disease that goes beyond the chemical effects of drug dependence.